Vietnam.vn - Nền tảng quảng bá Việt Nam

 One of the first reasons given is due to barriers in mechanisms and policies.
 Current legal regulations have not diversified other forms of forest use to attract and encourage many investors to grow and develop medicinal plants, especially to grow and develop medicinal plants under the forest canopy.
 Land accumulation to create large areas, attract businesses to invest in developing raw material areas and mechanisms and policies related to forest environment leasing, joint ventures, associations, etc. also face many difficulties and obstacles.

-Most of the areas with potential for developing the cultivation of precious medicinal plants under the forest canopy are mainly special-use and protective forests managed by State forest management organizations (protective and special-use forest management boards).
-However, these organizations do not have the financial resources to invest in developing raw material areas as well as favorable mechanisms and policies for public service units to form joint ventures and partnerships with enterprises with financial resources and experience in managing investment in developing raw material areas.
+Most of the areas with potential for developing the cultivation of precious medicinal plants under the forest canopy are mainly special-use and protective forests managed by State forest management organizations (protection and special-use forest management boards).
+However, these organizations do not have the financial resources to invest in developing raw material areas as well as favorable mechanisms and policies for public service units to join ventures and associate with enterprises with financial resources and experience in managing investment in developing raw material areas.

-Transport infrastructure in medicinal plant growing areas in remote areas is not yet complete; local facilities and infrastructure are underdeveloped, leading to difficulties in accessing and implementing investment projects in cultivating and developing medicinal plants.
+Transport infrastructure in medicinal plant growing areas in remote areas is not yet complete; local facilities and infrastructure are underdeveloped, leading to difficulties in accessing and implementing investment projects for medicinal plant cultivation and development.

 Funding for scientific research activities to develop medicinal plants under forest canopy and the application of science and technology in the field of medicinal plants is still limited, leading to low productivity and quality of medicinal plants.